 | Criminal background | DBPR reviews individually | Always disclose; concealment is grounds for denial |

 Screenshot this table.
-Every row is a step, cost, or deadline in your licensing process.
+Every row is a process step, cost, or deadline that sits between the core requirements.

 5 Licensing Decision Scenarios